Patient X (film)

-Patient X is a 2009 Filipino horror film directed by Filipino director Yam Laranas, and stars Richard Gutierrez and Cristine Reyes.
-It is co-produced by GMA Pictures, Viva Films, and RGUTZ Productions.
-This is the first movie of Richard Gutierrez which he served as co-producer under Viva Films Productions and GMA Films.
+Patient X is a 2009 Filipino horror film written and directed by Filipino director Yam Laranas.
+The film stars Richard Gutierrez and Cristine Reyes.

 Synopsis

 After twenty years, local police capture the murderer of the older brother of a young boy.
 Now a doctor, he must go back to his old town and face the murderers himself.
 He then discovers that the murderers are Aswangs (folkloric Filipino vampire-like creatures) and they pose a deadly threat not only to him but also for the entire town.